 Buy the dip strategy analysis

 This purely technical buy-the-dip strategy works as expected.
-It gives buying signals when the market breaks a monthly pivot if the volatility is not excessive.
+It provides buying signals when the market breaks a monthly pivot, provided the volatility is not excessive.

 If you run the previous source code for an extended period, you will see that the strategy opened up too soon during the 2008 crash.
-I seriously studied this problem with many trading strategies.
+I thoroughly studied this problem using various trading strategies.
 I never find a technical indicator capable of predicting a market crash.
 Outside the Corona crash, which was particularly violent, it is impossible to differentiate a dip from the start of a market crash.
 That is why I integrated the macroeconomic analysis into my strategy.

 V. Building a position during a dip

 I use this buy-the-dip strategy like a signal system.
-I start to build a position in a dip only if the macroeconomic and technical are met.
-I discretionary decide whether to take the buying signal or not.
+I start to build a position in a dip only if the macroeconomic and technical conditions are met.
+I can decide whether to take the buying signal or not.
 Sometimes I leave a bit of time before opening an entry.
-I will buy the dip if the market and macroeconomics are still valid.
-If the conditions deteriorate, I will stop to buy the market.
-That allows me to manage my risk exposure depending on the evolution of the situation.
+I will buy the dip if the market and macroeconomic conditions remain valid.
+If the conditions deteriorate, I will stop buying at the market.
+This allows me to manage my risk exposure depending on the situation’s evolution.
 I fixed the entry size, habitually between 500€ and 1000€.
-The maximum size of my position is around 10000€ by assets.
+The maximum size of my position is around 10000€ in assets.
 I prefer to take time to build a position before completing a line.
-Depending on the asset, I open new entries each month or quarter.
+Depending on the asset, I open new entries on a monthly or quarterly basis.

 I am building a position on the Euro stocks 50, the “Personal & Household Goods” and the “Consumer Staples” ETFs.
 I did not take all the signals sent by my system for some weeks.
 On the following chart, the blue line corresponds to my entry price on the Personal & Household Goods ETF: